adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 * Make a view from a range in the center of the image
 * Invert the the grayscale values of the pixels in the range
 * Write the modifed image to file
+* Create a new image from the view and write it to file

 ### the view class